My Tarot Decks

 The Sabbath Tarot: This is an electrifying queer male erotic dark fantasy tarot by a practicing dark witch!
 I fell in love with this deck at first sight and it did not disappoint!

 Sakki-Sakki Tarot *: This is a fun, abstract deck that’s bursting with color and vibrant weirdness.
 I got this deck on a whim and have been blown away by how much I love it.
-It’s intended as an artist’s inspiration deck by its author, who’s an Israeli artist, and it’s probably my favorite tarot deck. <3
+It’s intended as an artist’s inspiration deck by its author, Israeli artist Monicka Clio Sakki, and it’s become one of my very favorite tarot decks.

 Shadowscapes Tarot: this one is extremely popular because it’s absolutely gorgeous, a perfect fantasy deck.
 I actually followed this deck’s creation nearly 15 years ago, way back on DeviantART.
 It was amazing to see it become such a hugely influential deck.